Co1t0n/GeneralMathsMODr/README.md

 ## TO-DO List (for General Mathematics MOD)

 - [x] Change README.md Info
-- [ ] Remove CHATBOX in Version 1.2
+- [x] Remove CHATBOX in Version 0.1.2
 - [x] Upload New Background to the Repository
 - [ ] Apply the New Web Background
 - [ ] Add or change some images and logos